entropy: precarious life and big idea

 Key ideas: Clocks measure time through gravity; discovery that the universe is expanding and spacetime; time and the universe had a beginning; attempts to escape this fact / theories about the beginning of the universe; the permanency of matter; the gravimeter proves time dilation with decreasing gravity; time dilation also occurs with increasing velocity; light travelling at the speed of light experiences no time and no decay.
 What bearing do these scientific facts have on the belief in eternity?

 1. Gravity and Time

 Gravity allows time to be measured.
 The pendulum of the pendulum clock swings by the force of gravity in a regular way.
-In fact, the mechanical clocks of ancient civilizations also worked by gravity: the water clock had water flowing and emptying by gravity while the hourglass had sand flowing down through the neck of a two-bulbed vessel by gravity.
+In fact, the clocks of ancient civilizations also worked by gravity: the water clock had water flowing and emptying by gravity while the hourglass had sand flowing down through the neck of a two-bulbed vessel by gravity.

 Mechanical gravity-driven clocks were only superceded in the 20th century by atomic clocks.
 Atomic clocks tick between two states of certain types of atoms, one second separating one isotope from the other isotope, and back again.

 Gravity will be a theme revisited several times in this article; time is the theme threading the different aspects of the physics of spacetime together in this essay.